enzofrancescaHM/RoomXRNative/readme.md

 - Univet custom buttons (video and loopback) showed only if USB Case
 - [FIX] clean board whenever screen sharing starts
 - [FIX] Manage audio peripherals switch automatically
+- [FIX] Clean the board if a full picture arrive
+- [FIX] Decals show base64 decode error
+- [FIX] paths dont move in sync at all, stay in place.